 Please understand that the Amputee Coalition cannot and does not make specific recommendations for products or services/ but can only suggest possible sources/ with no endorsement implied.

 The Amputee Coalition, therefore, does not maintain a list of prosthetists.
-The following Web sites can help you find prosthetists and O&P facilities near you.
-You can then contact these professionals to ask about their experience and specialties in order to make the most informed selection of provider based on your individual needs.
+The following websites can help you find prosthetists and O&P facilities near you.
+You can then contact these professionals to ask about their experience and specialties in order to make the most informed selection of a provider based on your individual needs.

 Amputee Coalition Member Directory